Blueberry Lemon Icebox Cake is a light and refreshing, no-bake gluten free dessert recipe that's perfect for spring and summer!

 Origins of Icebox Cakes

-Icebox cakes were introduced in America during the 1930s when refrigerators – originally called iceboxes – started to become more mainstream in people’s homes.
+Icebox cakes were created in the 1930s when refrigerators, originally called iceboxes, started to become more mainstream in people’s homes.
 Cookies or wafers were layered with a creamy filling then placed in the refrigertor – sorry, icebox! – to set overnight.
-The result was a soft, cake-like dessert that required zero baking time.

-In my Blueberry Lemon Icebox Cake recipe we layer gluten free graham crackers with fresh blueberries and lemon curd folded with whipped topping in a loaf pan before refrigerating overnight.
-Slice, serve and enjoy!
 The blueberries stay snappy, the graham crackers soften to mimic cake, and that whippy lemon layer is just to die for.
-Trust me – the combination of blueberry lemon is SO light and refreshing!
+The combination of blueberry lemon is SO light and refreshing!

 How Long Does an Icebox Cake Need to be Refrigerated?

 In my experience, a 24 hour chill time renders the graham crackers perfectly soft and sliceable.
-An 18 hour chill time will work, though I wouldn’t try to slice in any sooner than that.
-This lemon blueberry cake will keep for 3-4 days afterwards, too.
-It gets better and better as it sits!
+An 18 hour chill time will work, though don’t try to slice in any sooner than that.

 Step 1: Prepare the Creamy Filling

 In a large bowl, fold together prepared lemon curd with whipped topping until smooth.
+I love my Homemade Lemon Curd Recipe, of course!

 Step 2: Layer the Icebox Cake